Tarot Spreads & Exercises for Beginners

 Tarot Spreads

-The second thing to do is a Tarot spread.
+The second thing to do is an actual Tarot spread.

-I’ll tell you when I first bought my cards, all I wanted to do was some Tarot spreads pretty much straight away.
-There are a lot of Tarot spreads you can find on Pinterest that you can try to get a handle on things.
+I’ll tell you when I first bought my cards, all I wanted was to do some Tarot spreads pretty much straight away.

-I also offer New Moon and Full Moon spreads with ritual worksheets.
-You're welcome to check them out.
-They're going to be customised to the energy of the moon too which is always helpful.
+I have some pretty awesome New Moon and Full Moon spreads with my moon ritual worksheets.
+These spreads are uniquely crafted to the energy of the moon which is always helpful when you’re doing your readings.

 When doing a Tarot spread - all you need to do is pull a Tarot card and assign a position to it.
 That's what a Tarot spread is.
 Your Tarot spread may be as simple as one card.

-Perhaps you pull the Four of Cups so today you need to know that an opportunity will present itself.
+Perhaps you pull the Four of Cups, so today you need to know that an opportunity will present itself.
+The cards are giving you a ‘heads up’ on what’s coming and you could pull an additional card to find out more about the opportunity, or whether you should accept or not.

-I have a decision that I want to make.
-Should I go with A or B? -
+Q: I have a decision that I want to make.
+Should I go with option A or option B? -

 Perhaps you pull the King of Swords for option A and the Kind of Wands for option B. Two kings would say that either decision is great, but option A might be the more logical choice and option B is the more passionate one.
 This spread helps you look at different options and the outcome of multiple possibilities.